blagojevicana/markov-maze-adventure-game/README.md

 ### 2. Markov chains

-These maps are the “training data” for the Markov chains.
+First, we will design a couple of maps to be the "training data" for the Markov chains.
 Each row is a sequence of 0s and 1s, representing empty spaces and walls.
 By providing a few examples, the Markov chain can learn local patterns, like how often walls follow other walls or empty spaces.

 Mathematically, the Markov chain assumes the probability of the next cell depends only on the current cell (first-order Markov property).
 We are using the simplest form: P(next_tile | current_tile).
 Here’s what happens: